All Case Files

 shadcn/ui

-The third criterion — AI-readability — is what no other design leader was asking in 2025. shadcn’s plain React + Tailwind structure meant the design system could become a Claude Code skill file: a set of instructions an AI could read and build from.
+The third criterion — AI-readability — is what almost no design leader was asking for in 2025. shadcn's plain React + Tailwind structure meant the design system could become a Claude Code skill file: a set of instructions an AI could read and build from.

 Build duration